VagnerF/Pacotes_processamento_imagens_com_python/README.md

-# Image Processing
+# Image Processing py

 Description.

-The package Img_Processing is used to:
+The package Img_Processing_py is used to:

 ## Processing:
 - Histrogram matching
 - Structural similarity